 The best treatment is Oxytetracycline which suppresses the symptoms and prolongs the life of the tree.
 Applied in the Spring, Oxytetracycline slows down the growth of bacteria which enables nutrients and water to travel up and down the tree.

 If your tree is infected, treatment must be applied in early Spring when the bacteria is most vulnerable.
-While treatment is done in the Spring, the best time to check for BLS is now.
+While treatment is done in the Spring, the best time to check for BLS is late summer.
 If the leaves on your tree are brown or scorched, your Giroud Arborist will check for BLS.
 Schedule a free evaluation now.